SymfonyCasts/api-platform3/README.md

-# API Platform 3 Tutorial! 🐉
+# API Platform 3 Security Tutorial! 🐉

 Well howdy!
-This repository holds the code and script for the [API Platform 3](https://symfonycasts.com/screencast/api-platform) on SymfonyCasts.
+This repository holds the code and script for the [API Platform 3](https://symfonycasts.com/screencast/api-platform-security) on SymfonyCasts.

 ## Setup